 - Residents are withering away due to dehydration.

-Doctors and experts analyzing the data of deaths where there was no apparent cause say these other residents are at greater risk of being overlooked.
-According to analysis, the number of these “premature” deaths could be as high as 40,000 since the pandemic struck in March.
-These additional numbers add an extra 15% to the total number of deaths in nursing homes and long-term care facilities, which normally have tens-of-thousands of deaths each month.
+Doctors and experts analyzing the data of deaths with no apparent cause say these other residents are at greater risk of being overlooked.
+According to analysis, these “premature” deaths could be as high as 40,000 since the pandemic struck in March.
+These additional numbers add an extra 15% to the total number of deaths in nursing homes and long-term care facilities, which generally have tens of thousands of deaths each month.

 Despite the tragic number of deaths, there is some good news in the form of a vaccine.
 Ideally, the staff and vulnerable residents will be the first to receive new vaccines.
 However, when the cloud of this pandemic clears, there will likely be a reckoning with those facilities that did not properly care for their elderly charges.